 Three sporocarps of fly agaric at different stages of maturation in a stand of birch trees: a mycorrhizal symbiosis easy to see at this level.

 Saplings from a nursery had been planted on abandoned pasture for livestock.
 The nearest mature birch wood is 1km distant.
-These trees may have been first colonized by mycorrhiza from the seedling nursery, or colonized by windblown spores from sporocarps in the distant birch wood.
+These trees probably were first colonized by mycorrhiza from windblown spores from sporocarps in the distant birch wood.